ESL Podcasts English as a Second Language Writing Grammar Listening Podcasts Vocabulary and More!

 Many people from different country live in Boston.

-Now it's your job to figure out what the error is and how to correct it.
+It's your job to figure out what the error is and how to correct it.
 You will also need to pay careful attention to the spelling.
 Write your response in the box below.
 Write the whole sentence.
 Then scroll down to see the correct sentence.

 And the correct sentence is -